 – Jerry Nilson

 New!
-Read the review in The Wire, March 2013 by Mike Barnes and a review by Tim Peacock in Record Collector.
+Read the reviews in Sonic Seducer, The Wire, and Record Collector.
 Another review of Unsung is found at Mix-Grill published by Dimitris Antonopoulos.

 Songs: 1.
 Years, 2.
 Caustic, 3.
 Wait & See, 4.
 All the Days ’Round, 5.
 Unsung: the Sun Knows; 6.
 Muted Music, 7.
 No One, 8.
 To Read Your Way, 9.
 Love Came to My Door, 10.
 And This the Day.
 (Playing time ca. 41 mins.)

 Albums currently available from A-Scale